ElliNet13/CCAV/README.md

 # Computercraft Antivirus

 This is a simple antivirus for Computercraft.
+(For tested on tweaked)

 Features:
 - Automatically quarantine files that try to move or delete protected files or folders